goldengrape/Axiomatic_Designer/README.md

-# Axiomatic Designer
+# Axiomatic Design Loop Forge

 ## 📖 Overview

-Axiomatic Designer is a web application designed to assist users in iteratively generating, reviewing, and optimizing documents or code through AI-powered agents.
+Axiomatic Design Loop Forge is a web application designed to assist users in iteratively generating, reviewing, and optimizing documents or code through AI-powered agents.
 It leverages the principles of Axiomatic Design, allowing for a structured approach to complex problem-solving and content creation.
 Users can configure iteration parameters, track the history of generated drafts, and engage in multiple rounds of AI-driven writing and reviewing to achieve high-quality outputs.

 The application uses Google's Gemini AI models for its core generation and review capabilities.